snijderlab/stitch/articles/BatchFiles.md

 ##### HTML (m)

 To generate an HTML report.
-This report displays the graph retrieved from the assembly, a list of all contigs (nodes in the De Bruijn graph), a list of all reads used to assemble and some metadata about the run, the reads and the contigs.
+This report displays all information about this run, including all original metadata of the input.
+The report is designed to be used interactively to aid in understanding how well the software performed and how trustworthy the results are.
+The report will be generated as an overview file (with the name specified) with a folder with all additional details (with the same name as the HTML file).

 Inner parameter | Explanation | Default Value
 --- | --- | ---